ibm-cloud-docs/vmwaresolutions/vmonic/trbl_vsan_alerts.md

 {:troubleshoot: data-hd-content-type='troubleshoot'}
 {:support: data-reuse='support'}

-# Virtual SAN Health alerts and warnings
+# How do I manage Virtual SAN Health alerts and warnings?
 {: #trbl_vsan_alerts}

-## Alerts and warnings on the VMware vSphere Web Client Monitor page
-{: #trbl_vsan_alerts-problem}
 {: troubleshoot}
 {: support}

-You might see alerts and warnings that relate to Virtual SAN Health issues on the VMware vSphere Web Client Monitor page.
+You might see alerts and warnings that relate to Virtual SAN Health issues on the VMware vSphere® Web Client Monitor page.
+{: tsSymptoms}

 These warnings are non-issues and do not indicate functional problems.
-{: tsSymptoms}
+{: tsCauses}

-However, if you want to clear the warnings from the vSphere Web Client, use the following procedure.
+Use the following steps to clear the warnings from the vSphere Web Client:
 {: tsResolve}

 1. Go to http://partnerweb.vmware.com/service/vsan/all.json and save the JSON file, with the name `all.json`, on your local system.